uv-cpp/s3client/README.markdown

 C++ client library and tools.
 Originally developed to test *Ceph* object storage and learn the S3 API.
-All the code is tested on MacOS (x86 and ARM) and Linux (x86) only.
+All the code is tested on MacOS (x86 and ARM) and Linux (x86 - SuSE and Ubuntu) only.

 * `libs3client`: high level functions to sign and send requests and perform parallel uploads/downloads